justinfchin/helios/README.md

 	- Vary surface material (perhaps add reflective tape)
 	- Detect/determine objects in the room
 	- Adapt to other languages
+    - Once able to detect speakers, change to detect actions that are happening in that room
+        - eg. a door closed
+        - eg. a gunshot just went off

 ## Reports
 - **Specification Report**